Lessons in Conservation: Indigenous Leadership and the Future of the Amazon

 Los Amigos researcher studies DNA samples

 To support scientific advancements and on-the-ground research, we established three world-class biological stations in the Peruvian Amazon.
-Strategically located at varying altitudinal gradients enabling research at distinct elevations, our Los Amigos, Wayqecha, and Manu Biological Stations offer the latest technological and scientific tools for researchers studying botany, genomics, zoology, and more.
+Strategically located at varying altitudinal gradients and enabling research at distinct elevations, our Los Amigos, Wayqecha, and Manu Biological Stations offer the latest technological and scientific tools for researchers studying botany, genomics, zoology, and more.
 These stations have housed numerous studies resulting in scientific breakthroughs, such as multiple discoveries of new species, as well as critical insight into the intricate ecological functions of the Amazon’s vast ecosystems and the impacts of climate change.
 Our biological stations also serve as foundational training centers, advancing the world’s understanding of the Amazon and serving as a model for research experience, immersion for local students, and capacity-building workshops for rangers and leaders from local Amazonian communities to enhance our conservation efforts in the Amazon.

 Technician works on drone used to monitor forests